leomccormack/HO-SIRR/README.md

 pars.alpha_diff = 0.5;            % diffuseness averaging coefficient (one-pole filter)

 % Optionally, the highest peak of the response may be isolated and panned
-% using a broad-band DoA estimates, which can reduce timbral colourations
+% using a broad-band DoA estimate, which can reduce timbral colourations
 % in some cases
 pars.BROADBAND_FIRST_PEAK = 1;    % 0: disabled, 1: enabled
 ```

-The input Ambisonic RIR may be rendered for your loudspeaker set-up as:
+The input Ambisonic RIR may then be rendered for your loudspeaker set-up as:

 ```
 pars.chOrdering = 'ACN'; % 'ACN', or 'WXYZ'